tlevine/urchin/readme.md

     cd urchin
     ./urchin tests

+## Dependencies
+Urchin depends on the following programs.

+* sh
+* echo
+* printf
+* mktemp
+* readlink
+* basename
+* dirname
+* sed
+* grep
+* cut
+* true
+* false
+* which
+* timeout
+* sort

+All of the above programs are usually included on base BSD installations.
+On GNU systems it should be sufficient to install the busybox package.

 ## Install
 Urchin is contained in a single file, so you can install it by copying it to a directory in your `PATH`.
 For example, you can run the following as root.